delawaremathguy/ShoppingList14/README.md

 * an in-store timer, to track how long it takes you to complete shopping (not shown), and

-* optionally, for purposes of demonstration only, a "Dev Tools" tab to make wholesale adjustments to the data
+* a user Preferences tab, which also contains (for development purposes only) lets you load sample data that you can use to try out the app.

 For the first two tabs, tapping on the circular button on the leading edge of an item's display moves a shopping item from one list to the other list (from "on the shopping list" to "purchased" and vice-versa).